go-air/.github/CONTRIBUTING.md

 with the change to the file.
 If not, a maintainer will do this.
 The pull request will be reviewed and directed to the appropriate branch for the project.
-3. If the filing is on behalf of an organisation, it should provide contact in the issue.
+3. If the filing is on behalf of an organisation, it should provide contact info for the organisation in the issue.
 If this is not preferred, the contact information may instead be mailed to the contact listed in the project's CODE_OF_CONDUCT instead.
 4. If and when the pull request associated with the filing issue is merged, the request is considered accepted.